MeltwaterArchive/storyplayer/v2/using/configuration/storyplayer-json.md

 * `moduleSettings` are [configuration settings for Storyplayer modules to use](module-settings.html)
 * `phases` are used to [change the steps Storyplayer executes when running a story](phases.html)

+__All sections are optional.__  You are encouraged to always have a `defaults` section, simply to make it easier for other people to run your tests.

 ## The defaults Section

 `defaults` is an array of strings.
 It contains the command-line arguments for Storyplayer to use.
 Put one argument per string.
 For example: